bitcoin-computer/docs/Examples/wallet.md

 # Wallet

-A wallet allows a user to check their balance and to make a transaction to send cryptocurrency to another user.
+A wallet allows a user to check their balance and make a transaction to send cryptocurrency to another user.

 In order to build the transaction, we can use a Bitcore-style library.
 Bitcoin Computer Lib can provide data to the wallet and broadcast the transaction.
-A [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) mnemonic sentence can be employed to generate a bitcoin computer wallet.
+A [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) mnemonic sentence can be employed to generate a Bitcoin Computer wallet.

 ```js
 import { Computer } from 'bitcoin-computer-lib'